5 Ways to Conquer your WIPs!

 #1 Purge your WIPs!

 The first thing you want to do is go through all your WIPs.
 Bring them all into the same room (I know you have WIPs all over the place, even your cars!)
 Then go through them one by one and separate them into piles.
-These are the piles I use:- Need to finish first (mostly gifts or projects with some sort of deadline – like a baby that is due soon)
+These are the piles I use:

 - Not pressing (something I am doing for fun or for myself)